jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

     - **Software-defined wide area network (SD-WAN/SDWAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
     - SDWANs are commonly used to manage multiple ISP, and other connectivity options for speed, reliability, and bandwidth design goals
+    - **Software-defined Visibility (SDV)**: a framework to automate the processes of network monitoring and response; the goal is to enable the analysis of every packet and make deep intelligence-based decisions on forwarding, dropping, or otherwise responding to threats

 - 4.1.7 Wireless networks (e.g. LiFi, Wi-Fi, Zigbee, satellite)